Input Masks

 Border Edge Distance

-Border Edge Distance: Mask an effect based on the distance of strand from the mesh border.
-Above Aligned Tilt to Mesh Border only on strands that are closest to mesh border.
-It has invert option.
+Border Edge Distance: Mask an effect based on the distance between: strand from the mesh border.
+In above video we used Aligned Tilt to Mesh Border to affect strands that are closest to mesh border.

 Edge Attribute Distance

-Same as above, but uses user selected edge attribute to calculate distance between: strand and edge with attribute.
+Same as above, but distance is calculated between: strand and edge with attribute (for example crease or sharp edges).

 Invert